TheLocehiliosan/yadm/yadm.md

                          (tramp-remote-shell "/bin/sh")
                          (tramp-remote-shell-args ("-c"))))

               With this config, use (magit-status "/yadm::").
-If you find issue with Emacs 27 and  zsh,  trying  running  (setenv  "SHELL" "/bin/bash").

        git-crypt options
               If  git-crypt  is  installed,  this  command  allows you to pass